 Google my Business Post Image Size Guide

-While creating a ‘What’s new’ Google my business post, you can add up to 1500 characters of text.
-This provides you with a great opportunity to give more details about the post and make users engage with the content.
-Along with the text, you can add post images, GIFs, or videos.
+When creating a ‘What’s new’ Google My Business post, you can add up to 1500 characters of text.
+This allows more details and engagement.
+Along with text, you may add post images, GIFs, or videos.

 • Default Size: 720 x 540 pixels (4:3 aspect ratio)